 Figure 3: WRF-Chem simulated vertically integrated dust (g/m2) on: a) 3 August 2016, 0900 UTC, b) 2100 UTC, and c) 4 August at 0900 UTC leading up to the 4 August observations of missing dust shown in Fig. 1.
 The feature “F” in panel (b) denotes pooling of dust along a southerly surge of air near the surface, responding to the low-pressure system in the SG.

-On 2 August 2016 at 00Z, NAVGEM analysis (Fig. 2) shows a broad 588 dm geopotential height upper-level ridge over northeast Africa and the Arabian Peninsula.
-On 00Z of 3 August, a southward moving shortwave over southern Iraq started to traverse around this high-pressure ridge and into the central Saudi Peninsula.
-Between 05-06Z on 3 August, this shortwave intensified the winds from 700 mb down to the surface, mobilizing dust from southern Iraq across the Ad Dahna desert to the Rub Al Khali over the eastern edge of the Saudi plateau.
+On 3 August 2016 at 00Z, NAVGEM analysis (Fig. 2) shows a broad 588 dm geopotential height upper-level ridge over northeast Africa and the Arabian Peninsula.
+At this time, a southward moving shortwave over southern Iraq started to traverse around this high-pressure ridge and descend into the central Saudi Peninsula.
+Between 05-06Z on 3 August, this shortwave intensified the winds from 700 hPa down to the surface, mobilizing dust from southern Iraq across the Ad Dahna desert to the Rub Al Khali over the eastern edge of the Saudi plateau.
 This dust was transported within a very dry air mass (TPW < 20 mm; discussed in Sect.
 3.4).
 As the shortwave continued to move around the ridge and southwestward on 4 August, this lofted dust was readily observable over the Saudi plateau in various dust-enhanced satellite imagery products.

 Between 12Z and 18Z on 3 August, both model and surface observations showed a mesoscale low-pressure system forming over the SG east of Qatar.
 The alignment of the Al Hajar mountains in northern Oman and the Zagros mountains in southwestern Iran aided in the blocking and redirection of the surface winds, reinforcing the cyclonic flow around the surface low in the SG.
 Strong southerly winds formed in response to this surface low, mobilizing dust from 3 August 18Z to 4 August 09Z over an area extending from Oman to the coast of the United Arab Emirates (UAE).

-Over this period, surface stations from the Oman coast to the UAE coast reported southerly winds at 5-20 kts (2.6 -10.3 m/s), accompanied by reports of dust in suspension, dust raised by winds at the time of observation, dust devils, and slight-to-moderate dust storms.
+Over this period, surface stations from the Oman coast to the UAE coast reported southerly winds at 2.5 -10.5 m/s (5-20 kts), accompanied by reports of dust in suspension, dust raised by winds at the time of observation, dust devils, and slight-to-moderate dust storms.
 Evidence of dust lofting and pooling along a surface front formed by this southerly surge, as captured by WRF-Chem coupled to the NRL dust source database, is noted in Fig. 3b (animation provided as Supplemental Information S1).
 Convection initiated in this region may have produced haboobs (Miller et al., 2008) that contributed as a secondary source to the model’s total dust loading.
-The correct placement and timing of such convection is a major challenge of numerical modeling, and thus poses a source of uncertainty in regional dust forecasting.
+The correct placement and timing of such convection is a major challenge for numerical modeling, and thus poses a source of uncertainty in regional dust forecasting.
 Dust from these various sources comprised the eastern plume, which was transported into the SG on 4 August (Fig. 1).

 Surface observations collected across the southeastern portion of the Arabian Peninsula over 09Z-12Z on 4 August show that the surface winds weakened across the region over this period, although dust storms and blowing dust conditions prevailed.
 By 18Z, nearly all stations across the region reported dust in suspension, with only one station still reporting an active (i.e., blowing) dust storm.
 Although the surface dust lofting event had ended by this time, satellite imagery showed copious dust aloft, being transported northward.
 This dust remained in suspension over the region for the following two days before being dispersed by the synoptic-scale flow or settling out.